lunaroyster/manim-repl/README.md

 ## Instructions to run on Repl.it

-1. If you haven't already, click the 'Run on Repl' button above to launch the project on repl.it
+1. **Run:** Click the 'Run on Repl' button above to launch the project on repl.it.
+That installs manim and other dependencies.

-2. Use `Ctrl + Shift + S` to open the shell, and type `bash install.sh`

-3. Once that completes, you can begin using manim.
+2. **Use:** Once installation completes, you can begin using manim.
 Here's an example command: `python ./manim/manim.py -l ./manim/example_scenes.py SquareToCircle`.
-That renders a video, which you can find at media/videos/example_scenes/480p15/SquareToCircle.mp4
+That renders a video, which you can find in the `media` folder.

 ![The Rendered Video](https://i.imgur.com/MWBshCh.gif)